magicznyleszek/job/src/faq.md

 ### Are there any other technologies you are skilled in you would like to brag about?
 Please don't be modest.

+I can draw illustrations, portraits, abstract art.

-As my background is in Graphic Design and I still do it professionaly, I can say that I am pretty skilled in using Photoshop, Illustrator and InDesign for producing DTP stuff.
+As my background is in Graphic Design and I still do it professionally, I can say that I am pretty skilled in using Photoshop, Illustrator and InDesign for producing DTP stuff.

 I can also draw complex architectural schematics in AutoCAD -- and I would like to point out how awesomely precise it is with vector illustration in comparison to Adobe products.

 I did wrote some games using [Phaser](https://phaser.io/) framework and I recall it was pretty interesting.

-I also used [TweenMax](https://greensock.com/tweenmax) for some complex animet-as-you-scroll websites.
+I also used [TweenMax](https://greensock.com/tweenmax) for some complex animate-as-you-scroll websites.

 The first programming language that I've learned was PHP (quickly followed by MySQL), and I did write some while working with Drupal and WordPress.
 I wouldn't say I can do a backend dev tasks, but at least I can understand and tweak existing code.